Low-FODMAP diet

 A low-FODMAP diet is a person's global restriction of consumption of all fermentable carbohydrates (FODMAPs), recommended only for a short time.
 A low-FODMAP diet is recommended for managing patients with irritable bowel syndrome (IBS) and can reduce digestive symptoms of IBS including bloating and flatulence.
+It also seems to be beneficial in fibromyalgia.

 If the problem lies with indigestible fiber instead, the patient may be directed to a low-residue diet.